mcnamacl/SecureWebApp/README.md

 ## localsecurewebapp Branch
 This is the branch that can be run locally.
 Git clone this branch and navigate to the folder.
-Then run to get the dependencies, set up the database and get the code running - pip install -r requirements.txt
+To get the dependencies, set up the database and get the code running run -
+pip install -r requirements.txt
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver 8080
 Go to localhost:8080 and the sign up page should appear.
 This is the admin sign up page.
 Sign up using the username: Admin and the password can be whatever you want.
-Do this only once after that sign up using the url that ends in "signup_show".
+Do this only once.
+After that sign up use the url that ends in "signup_show".